-in the United States and Europe will impact the optics and photonics industry.
-The US perspective provides an overview of the priorities of the Trump Administration and U.S. Congress.
-The EU perspective includes an overview of the upcoming elections in France and Germany and the impact of Brexit on funding and large scale collaboration projects.
-Don’t miss this opportunity to learn how you will be impacted by these changes and how you can get impact policy decisions with your policymakers.
+Government Relations expert discussed how political changes in the United States and Europe will impact the optics and photonics industry.
+The US perspective provided an overview of the priorities of the Trump Administration and U.S. Congress.
+The EU perspective included an overview of the recent and upcoming elections in France and Germany and the impact of Brexit on funding and large scale collaboration projects.
+Participants learned of the impacts of these changes and how to discuss policy decisions with your policymakers.

 Laura Kolton, Senior Government Relations Director, OSA, USA

 Laura Geer Kolton is the senior government relations director at the Optical Society.
 In this capacity, she is responsible for implementing the advocacy agenda for OSA which includes managing the National Photonics Initiative (NPI), a multi-society US based initiative which focuses on raising awareness and driving US funding to optics and photonics programs.
 In addition, she manages the newly launched International Photonics Advocacy Coalition (IPAC).
 IPAC is a global initiative that serves to unite the optics and photonics community around public policy platforms that transcend borders, offer opportunities for collaboration and benefit the industry worldwide.

 Prior to coming to OSA, she was the manager for education policy at the American Chemical Society and helped lead the STEM coalition and its efforts to fund Math and Science Partnerships at the Department of Education and National Science Foundation.
 Laura spent a decade on Capitol Hill, including as legislative director for Rep. David Wu (D-Ore.).
 In addition, she worked in the offices of Rep. John Tierney (D-Mass.), Rep. William H. Clay (D-Mo.) and for the late Rep. George E. Brown (D-Calif.) who chaired the House Science Committee.